typelevel/typelevel.github.com/_events/2016-05-summit-oslo.md

 <a class="btn large" href="https://docs.google.com/a/underscoreconsulting.com/forms/d/1hhia7etHm_UT4WnQS7JTyGE03z-2-T1xJGujOkvacjs/viewform">Apply for bursaries / speaker assistance</a>

 ## Sponsors

+We'd like to thank all our sponsors who help to make the Summit happen:

+{% include sponsors.html %}

 If you would like to talk to us about sponsorship options, please get in touch with us: